Naturalsoul/ChallengeOneAlgorithmEveryDay/README.md

 ### Harmonic Mean :heavy_division_sign:
 > The harmonic mean of a sequence of n real numbers x1, x2,..., xn is defined as:<br>
 > H = n / ( (1 / x1) + (1/ x2) + (1 / x3) + … + (1 / xn) )

+### Food Machine :rice_ball:
+> A food machine has products of three types, A, B and C, which are respectively worth $270, $340 and $390.
+> The machine accepts and gives of returned $10, $50 and $100 coins.